for Veterans and the Public

 - Try some herbal tea--such as peppermint or ginger tea.

-- Sip cold, carbonated drinks such as ginger ale or Sprite.
+- Sip cold, carbonated drinks such as ginger ale.

 - Talk with your VA health care provider about whether you should take medicine for your nausea.